Pre-Fortress-2/tricounter/README.md

 # tricounter
- Will generate a spreadsheet with data on all of the mdl files of a given folder
+ Will generate a spreadsheet with data on all of the mdl files of a given folder.

+## IMPORTANT
+**The data outputted from `studiomdl.exe` is inconsistent and mostly relies on Shader Draw Count instead of actual Tris.
+Please bare this in mind!**

 ## Usage
 - Place `tricounter.py` in `game/bin` folder, such as `Team Fortress 2/bin`.